Why you’re putting up walls to protect yourself in your relationship

 In a normally healthy relationship, your partner will sometimes go the extra mile to make you happy and sweep you off your feet.

 In other phases of your relationship, your partner will be more busy, stressed, and distracted.
-They won’t have the energy to do anything other than the basics: cook dinner and kiss goodnight.
+They won’t have the energy to do anything other than the basics: take out the trash and kiss you goodnight.

 Sometimes, your partner will be incredibly impressed by you and won’t be able to keep their hands off you.
 Other times, your partner will feel bored.
 They’ll prefer to binge watch TV than be intimate.